 All OBA promotional materials will attempt to encourage diversity among applicants to Ontario Basketball.
 They will state that Ontario Basketball is an equal opportunity employer that welcomes applicants from diverse backgrounds and with non-traditional qualifications.

 Instead, open-ended questions that allow an applicant to offer what, if any, personal information that person feels is appropriate should be asked.
 The interviewer will outline Ontario Basketball’s expectations and job description in some detail.
 Evaluation criteria will be carefully explained.
-The applicant will have an opportunity to explain why she or he is especially qualified for the job.
+The applicant will have an opportunity to explain why they are especially qualified for the job.
 The interview will focus on its intended purpose, which is to discover the most qualified candidate for the job.
 Where questions relating to personal commitment or future plans are necessary at an interview, all applicants will be asked identical questions.

-All persons making hiring decisions for OBA will receive education and training to assist them in overcoming discriminatory attitudes.
+All persons making hiring decisions for OBA will receive education and training prior to participating in the hiring process.
 Recognizing that this is a difficult task, hiring, as well as evaluations, remuneration, and professional development will be carried out by committees representing as much of the diversity within Ontario Basketball as possible.
-The objective of this policy is to have traditionally under-represented groups represented, to the greatest extent possible, on all OBA committees and at all levels of Ontario Basketball.
-The Employment Equity clause of this policy will be applied in all decisions regarding hiring and promotion.
+The objective of this policy is to have traditionally under-represented groups included, to the greatest extent possible, on all OBA committees and at all levels of Ontario Basketball.

 D. Ontario Basketball Policies